trentandraka/smapp-anes-facebook-survey-addon/readme.md

     }
 ```

 This serves both `/facebook` and `/static` to the gunicorn app.
 There's probably a cleaner way to do this.
+With this, `app-prefix: /facebook` should be set in `settings.yml`.
+With `app-prefix: /` one location in the nginx config would suffice.

 -----------
 Code and documentation &copy; 2014 New York University.
 Released under [the GPLv2 license](LICENSE).